On the existence of the NS5-brane limit of the plane wave matrix model: NS5-brane limit in PWMM

 where we neglected total derivatives and terms that contain no dynamical variables.

 Comparing the gauge-theory side \eqref{effective action} and the gravity side \eqref{ses f}, we find the equivalence relation

 under the identifications

 Therefore, $S_{es}$ and $S_{eff}$ are equivalent up to irrelevant constant terms and total derivatives, and thus give the same extremum.
 Some consistency checks of this identification can be found in \cite{Asano:2014vba,Asano:2014eca}.
-It turns out from \eqref{rho f} that the $s$th eigenvalue distribution $\rho^{(s)}(x)$ of the scalar field in PWMM is equivalent to the charge density on the $s$th disk in the dual gravity.
-Note that the charge density fully determines the geometry.
+It turns out from \eqref{rho f} that the $s$th eigenvalue distribution $\rho^{(s)}(x)$ in PWMM is equivalent to the charge density on the $s$th disk in the dual gravity.
+Note that the charge density fully determines the geometry once the gravity solution is in the form of \eqref{LM solution} with the Laplace equation~\eqref{axi-Laplace-eq} and the positivity and regularity conditions.
 In this sense, one can say that the dual geometry is formed by the eigenvalue distribution of the scalar fields in PWMM, through the relation (\ref{rho f}).
-Therefore, this is a manifestation of the emergence of geometry from PWMM.
+Therefore, this provides a glimpse into a manifestation of geometry from PWMM.